damca/dotfiles/README.md

 # Dotfiles

-Welcome to my world.
-This is a collection of vim, tmux, and zsh configurations.
-Interested in a video walkthrough of the dotfiles?
-Check out my talk, [vim + tmux](https://www.youtube.com/watch?v=5r6yzFEXajQ).
+This is my personalized version of nicknisi's [dotfiles](https://github.com/nicknisi/dotfiles).
+See his excellent video at [vim + tmux](https://www.youtube.com/watch?v=5r6yzFEXajQ).
+Be warned: I am learning as I go and there a lot of gaps in my git/bash/vim/tmux knowledge ;)

 ## Contents